natescode/silicon/docs/types.md

 Silicon doesn't have these types.
 Optionals are used instead.

-## Atom

-`atom`

-Atoms are types with only one value, themselves. `true` and `false` are built-in atoms.

 ## Opaque

 `opaque`

 Opaque is a type that hide its underlying encoding.
-WASM has this for security purposes.
+WASM has this for security purposes and referencing types from C or other languages via FFI.